drfloob/_tree/README.md

 ]};

-// To begin with, we define some domain models to make the
+// To begin, let's define some domain models to make the API cleaner.
-// API cleaner.

 //--------------------------------------------------------------------------------
 // Domain Models

-// The Person model gives each node easy ways to add
+// The Person model gives each node easy ways to add children, get and
-// children, get and set the person's name, and to print
-// their own lineage.
+// set the person's name, and to print their own lineage.
 Person = _tree.Node.extend({
     haveAKid: function(name) {
         return this.parseAndAddChild({name: name});